NathalieIbsen/PSMC_Away/README.md

 #Where:

-#PSMC_1 = The PSMC output file of species 1, where the parameteres are set. "chr"
+#PSMC_1 = The PSMC output file of species 1, where the parameters are set. "chr"
 #mu1 = The set mutation rate for species 1. "num"
 #g1 = The set generation time(years) for species 1. "num"
-#PSMC_2 = The P output file of species 2, where the parameteres may vary. "chr"
+#PSMC_2 = The P output file of species 2, where the parameters may vary. "chr"
 #list_mu2 = A list mutation rates for species 2. "c(,)" / "c(num)"
 #list_g2 =  A list mutation rates for species 2. "c(,)" / "c(num)"